Mac-Barrett/SvelteKit-ReCaptcha/README.md

 NOTE: This has only really been tested inside of SvelteKit

 ## Initial setup:
-    1 - install the grecaptcha npm package: (you're probably going to have to reload VS Code for the squigglys to go away)
+Install the grecaptcha npm package: (you're probably going to have to reload VS Code for the squigglys to go away)

     ```bash